 Judy Garlands, John Hodiak, Angela Lansbury, Ray Bolger, Cyd Charisse, Virgina O’Brien, Preston Foster, Marjorie Main, Kenny Baker, Selena Royale, Chill Wills, Ruth Brady

-Susan Bradley (Garland) travels on the Atchison, Topeka and the Santa Fe railroad from Ohio to Arizona to get married to a man she only knows via letter.
-Also on the train are “Harvey Girls,” girls from all over the country who traveling to work as waitresses in the newly opened Harvey House Restaurant.
+Susan Bradley (Garland) travels on the Atchison, Topeka and the Santa Fe railroad from Ohio to Arizona to get married to a man she only knows via letters.
+Also on the train are “Harvey Girls.”
+The Harvey Girls are from all over the country and are traveling to work as waitresses in the newly opened Harvey House Restaurant.

-When the train arrives, Susan’s husband-to-be is not exactly what she expected, and she ends up working as a Harvey Girl.
+When the train arrives, Susan’s husband-to-be is not exactly what she expected.
+She calls off the marriage and she ends up working as a Harvey Girl.

 However, the owners and girls who work at the local saloon don’t take kindly to their business being taken by the new Harvey House and set out to drive them out.

--“The Harvey Girls” originally was going to be a straight western movie, and the man in the movie was going to be Clark Gable.
-MGM worked on the script for many years until it was sent to the Arthur Freed musical Unit.
-Judy Garland and Gable were originally going to cast, but they didn’t think the audience would believe that after Garland sang “Dear, Mr. Gable” as several years before, according to George Sidney during the director commentary.
+-“The Harvey Girls” originally was going to be a straight western movie starring Clark Gable.
+MGM worked on the script for many years until it was sent to the Arthur Freed Musical Unit.
+Judy Garland and Gable were originally going to be cast as the stars, but they didn’t think the audience would accept the pairing.
+The age difference between the two stars would have made the story difficult especially when Garland sang “Dear Mr. Gable” as a young girl according to George Sidney during the director commentary.

 -Based on a historical story on the Fred Harvey restaurants called the Harvey House.